darkeclipz/math/docs/calculus/multi-variable/derivatives.md

 !!! note

-    The notion of a higher order derivative is only applicable if the second derivative is continuous around a point $P$, e.g. the point we are evaluating.
+    The notion of a higher order derivative is only applicable if the order of the derivative is continuous around a point $P$, e.g. the point we are evaluating.

 ## Simpler notation